ziq211/notes/Solr Ram Segment and Hard Commit.md

 1. new added documents are hosted in Ram buffer first. (defined in solrconfig, ramBufferSizeMB.
 No Disk IO involved) I assume this buffer actually host an open segment in ram, am I right?
 2. What will happen when the ram buffer is full and the time of autocommit is not reached yet?
 Will Solr flush the segment in ram to disk anyway?
 3. The <maxIndexingThreads> controls how many threads will be used to add, delete docs to and from Ram segment.
-The thread for flusing Ram segment to disk is also from here.
+The thread for flusing Ram segment to disk is also from here (After a thread added a doc, Solr will verify if flush should be triggered.
+If it is, this therad will be used to do flush.)